Simplemux/simplemux/README.md

 The size of the multiplexing headers is kept very low (it may be a single byte when multiplexing small packets) in order to reduce the overhead.

 This page includes an implementation of Simplemux written in C for Linux.
 It uses simplemux as the multiplexing protocol, and IP and ROHC as multiplexed protocols.

-Two options are considered for the tunneling protocol:
- - Network mode: IP is used for tunneling (with Protocol Number 253)
- - Transport mode: IP/UDP is used for tunneling (with a common UDP port)
+Simplemux can run in four modes:
+- **Network mode**: the multiplexed packet is sent in an IP datagram using Protocol Number 253 or 254 (according to IANA, these numbers can be used for experimentation and testing ).
+- **UDP mode**: the multiplexed packet is sent in an UDP/IP datagram.
+In this case, the protocol number in the outer IP header is that of UDP (17) and both ends must agree on a UDP port (the implementation uses 55555 or 55557 by default).
+- **TCP server mode**: the multiplexed packet is sent in a TCP/IP datagram.
+In this case, the protocol number in the outer IP header is that of TCP (4) and both ends must agree on a TCP port (the implementation uses 55555 or 55557 by default).
+- **TCP client mode**: same as TCP server mode, but it is the TCP client.

+Simplemux has two *flavors*:

+- **Normal**: it tries to compress the separators as much as possible.
+For that aim, some single-bit fields are used.
+- **Fast**: it sacrifices some compression on behalf or speed.
+In this case, all the separators are 3-byte long, and all have the same structure.
+Simplemux *fast* must be used in TCP *mode*.

 ROCH feedback messages are always sent in IP/UDP packets.